 So, how do you go about creating an outstanding revenue model?
 First, you need to find out what revenues you can assume to generate.
 It doesn’t matter; if you’re still at the pre-revenue stage, you should build a financial model that includes your revenue estimates.
 Financial forecasting can be done in two ways: projecting your numbers from the top-down or building your projections from the bottom-up.

 Top-down forecasting won’t generate realistic figures, but it is still important to show investors when raising money.
 Top-down forecasting starts with estimating the total market size and then gauging your target niche’s size within that market.
-From there, you count the share you will capture at a ballpark figure for your revenue potential.
+Finally, count the share you will capture at a ballpark figure for your revenue potential.

 The better approach is to make a bottom-up projection.
-To do this, first, decide which section will have the most significant impact on your revenue over the next year.
-Next, figure out how much you require to spend to reach your revenue (already targeted) and development targets and what your crucial revenue drivers are.
-It will give you an estimation of how fast you can scale, incorporating staffing levels and upcoming milestones.
+To do this, decide which section will have the most significant impact on your revenue over the next year.
+Next, figure out how much you must spend to reach your revenue (already targeted) and development targets and your crucial revenue drivers.
+Finally, it will estimate how fast you can scale, incorporating staffing levels and upcoming milestones.

 The revenue model is essential for a few reasons.
 Some of them are;